-Trawl fisheries targeting crustaceans (OTB\CRU\70-89\2\35), IIIaN
+Trawl fisheries targeting crustaceans (OTB_CRU_70-89_2_35), IIIaN

 Trawl fisheries using sorting grids and a mesh size between 70-89 mm are exclusively targeting Nephrops.
 In 2008 the total landing of the metier in area IIIaS was 140 tonnes and in area IIIaN 330 tonnes.
 The total share of Nephrops in the catches was 96 %.
-It is according to Swedish national legislation, mandatory to use sorting grids inside 4 nautical miles (3 in the IIIaS) in the Nephrops fisheries.
-The fisheries are conducted all year around.
+It is according to Swedish national

 The majority of the fisheries are conducted with otter bottom trawls even though some fishermen are using twin trawls.
-The exploitation pattern of the gears is the same and the metiers OTB\CRU\70-89\2\35 and OTT\CRU\70-89\2\35 are thereby merged.
+The exploitation pattern of the gears is the same and the metiers OTB_CRU_70-89_2_35 and OTT_CRU_70-89_2_35 are thereby merged.